Dave Binegar, Media Studies '08

 "One of the greatest lessons I received at USF was an understanding of inequality."

 It’s notoriously difficult to break into and sustain a career in the entertainment industry.
 That’s one way to explain the winding road that Dave Binegar ‘08 took.
 After graduating with a degree in Media Studies he worked in animated features and co-created his own web series before moving to Los Angeles to pursue scripted television.
-Dave had to try a lot of things that didn’t fit before discovering a dream job he’d never imagined – Manager of Original Programming at Showtime.
+Dave had to try a lot of things that didn’t fit before discovering a dream job he’d never imagined – Director of Original Programming for Showtime.

 Although it can be grueling and is rarely as glamorous as it’s often made out to be, most of the people in the industry can’t imagine doing anything else, which is certainly true for Dave.
 He brings a USF-born sensibility for social justice to his work in mainstream media, making it twice as much work and twice as rewarding.